Introduction: Leather Scale Armor

 Add a scale with three holes to each side of the second row, and rivet them in place.
 From time to time you may need to trim scales to make them fit better.
 Continue to build up the rows, making sure to put the scales in the right spot in each row.
 Sometimes the rivets will slip sideways or not set very well, and the easiest way to avoid this is to make sure you're hitting the rivet straight on and not from an angle.

-Since I haven't yet decided, this is where my Instructable will close.
 I hope it's been educational, and I hope it helps y'all build your own very epic leather armor.
 With it, you'll be ready to join any Viking horde.

 Feel free to comment with any questions, and please post pictures if you make your own, I would love to see them!